Kunalcoding/simplejarvis/README.md

 # simplejarvis
-this is my first jarvis project it can do mann thing online also aftersome time i will upgrade itaftersome time
+this is my first jarvis project it can do many thing online also aftersome time i will upgrade itaftersome time